vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-31-postgis-for-very-impatient.md

     pgcli -h 172.17.0.2 -U postgres

 Let's create a simple spring boot project to play around with queries.
-The source can be found here: @todo.
+The source can be found on [GitHub](https://github.com/vasily-kartashov/postgis-spring-data-jpa-example)

 Initliaze the application